Select "Use Git and optional Unix tools from the Command Prompt" and click

 In the shell, type

-which should show something like git version 2.7.0
+which should show something like git version 2.7.0.

 editor (atom)

-but some other editor such as Sublime Text
+(If you don't have atom but some other editor such as Sublime Text

 check the section on Editor under